trendwerk/gravity-forms-styling/README.md

-# gravity-forms-styling-basic
+# Gravity Forms styling
-Styling for basic fields from the Gravity Forms plugin
+Styling for the Gravity Forms plugin.